KaunainKarmali/plan-it-2.0/README.md

 Refer to the README of planIt (version 1) [here](https://github.com/KaunainKarmali/planIt/tree/production) for technical challenges in version 1.

+### Update #1

+There have been significant updates and refactoring progress made.
+Below is a highlight of key features added:
+* Migrated the backend from firebase and to node, express, and mongoDB
+* Redesigned the model schemas from version 1.0 to improve code quality
+* Added the functionality for users to create multiple projects and lists
+* Added the functionality for each user to have their own projects, boards, and tasks instead of one shared globally across all users
+* Refactored the Timer component tracking time spent on a task to improve simplify its logic and increase code readability
+* Improved site responsiveness and made styling fixes to provide a consistent user experience
+* Included fixes to achieve the goal of incorporating coding best practices and accessibility considerations that I learned throughout my bootcamp

 ### Next steps

-I am currently working on developing version 2.0 of planIt using my own custom components, instead of relying on the material-UI library.
-Version 2.0 is also aimed at incorporating coding best practices and accessibility considerations that I learned throughout my bootcamp.
+The refactoring of version 1.0 of planIt is well on its way!
+My next steps are to add edit and delete functionality for projects, lists and tasks.

 ## Contribute